Podcast: Play in new window | Download

 Some, like Dopamine, can be depleted due to disease.
 Some can be depleted due to medications, trauma, nutrient deficiencies or birth defects.

 According to Dr. Eric Braverman and “The Edge Effect,” we may be born with areas of the Brain stronger or weaker than other areas.

 For most, in my decades of clinical experience, GABA deficiency symptoms come from “burn-out”.
 Overwork, lack of sleep, chronic Adrenal depletion, and way too much worry and stress.

 There are differences between Serotonin and GABA symptoms, but the above “starter” list contains a few of both from “The Edge Effect”.
 In general, GABA is the “calm/balance” neurotransmitter (think “anxiety” if you have to pick a single word), and Serotonin is the “mood regulator” that fights “depression”.

 Doctors often don’t have as much training in GABA as they do in Serotonin.
 I have spoken to some who literally have never heard of it yet GABA is equal in power and presence in every way as Serotonin.

 Since many doctors are taught pharmaceutical medicine, they don’t know how to support this neurotransmitter without Xanax, Klonipin and other prescription drugs.

-But GABA can be helped with Passion Flower and other calming herbs such as Melissa/Lemon Balm, Valerian (stinky but effective) and Avena Sativa.
+GABA can be supported with Passion Flower and other calming herbs such as Melissa/Lemon Balm, Valerian (stinky but effective) and Avena Sativa.
 This article on 5 calming herbs is helpful.

 The amino acids Theanine and Pharma-Gaba (take aminos 45 minutes before food) work really well for many of my Clients.
 Meditation, gentle exercise, massage, and quiet help too.